 DNA abasic sites

 The dSpacer (1,2'-Dideoxyribose) modification (Figure 1A) can be used to insert a single base space into a DNA oligonucleotide sequence.
-It replicates the loss of base pairing ability by a nucleotide, which can occur naturally through depurination or other mechanisms .
+It replicates the loss of any base pairing ability by a nucleotide, which can occur naturally through depurination or other mechanisms .
 This modification can be useful when examining DNA damage and repair.

 To order a dSpacer modified oligonucleotide, go to the Custom DNA Oligos ordering page and enter your sequence using the IDT ordering symbol shown in the blue Quick facts box above to place this abasic site into the desired location within your sequence.
 You can request dSpacer modified oligonucleotides with standard desalt or HPLC purification.